fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 ### numpy.maximum(与numpy.minimum相反)

 &emsp;&emsp;`numpy.maximum(x1, x2, /, out=None, *, where=True, casting='same_kind', order='K', dtype=None, subok=True[, signature, extobj]) = <ufunc 'maximum'>`: `Element-wise` maximum of array elements.
-&emsp;&emsp;Compare two arrays and returns a new array containing the element-wise maxima.
+&emsp;&emsp;Compare two arrays and returns a new array containing the `element-wise` maxima.
 If one of the elements being compared is a `NaN`, then that element is returned.
 If both elements are NaNs then the first is returned.
 The latter distinction is important for complex NaNs, which are defined as at least one of the real or imaginary parts being a `NaN`.
 The net effect is that NaNs are propagated.
 Parameters:

 - `x1, x2`: array_like.
 The arrays holding the elements to be compared.
 They must have the same shape, or shapes that can be broadcast to a single shape.
 - `out`: ndarray, None, or tuple of ndarray and None, optional.
 A location into which the result is stored.
 If provided, it must have a shape that the inputs broadcast to.
 If not provided or None, a freshly-allocated array is returned.
 A tuple (possible only as a keyword argument) must have length equal to the number of outputs.
 - `where`: array_like, optional.
 Values of True indicate to calculate the ufunc at that position, values of False indicate to leave the value in the output alone.
-- `**kwargs`: For other keyword-only arguments, see the ufunc docs.

 &emsp;&emsp;Returns: